aselshall/aea/README.md

 #### 3) Computer simulation and modeling – 3 Weeks
-**Learning objectives**: Introduce computational modeling for engineering problem-solving and simulations
+**Learning objectives**: Introduce computational modeling for engineering problem-solving and simulations (7.5 contact hours)
 - **Mathematical modeling for egineering**:
   - Basics of formulating mathematical models from physical phenomena (Homework 11)
 - **Numerical solutions of differential equations**: